 6. Advanced specialized knowledge and skill in one of the following three areas: (1) curriculum development by developing professional quality curricula for English language teaching, (2) materials development by developing professional quality materials for English language teaching, or (3) administration and supervision by practicing recognized principles of effective teacher development and program operation.

-The Thesis or project committee is appointed when a student is admitted to the TESOL MA program.
+The Thesis committee is appointed when a student is admitted to the TESOL MA program.
 The chair of this committee serves as the academic advisor for the MA student.

 - Deadline for application is January 15th (only once a year).
 Application is made directly to the Linguistics and English Language Department.